Ruddlesden-Popper chalcogenides push the limit of mechanical stiffness and glass-like thermal conductivity in single crystals: Conclusion

 \section{Conclusion}

-The RP phases of BaZrS$_{3}$ are found to possess ultralow thermal conductivity and ultrahigh elastic-modulus/thermal-conductivity ratio.
+The RP phases of BaZrS$_{3}$ is found to possess ultralow thermal conductivity and ultrahigh modulus-to-thermal conductivity ratio.
 We find that the rock-salt layers separating the perovskite sections of the RP structure lead to highly anisotropic thermal conductivity, with the cross-plane reaching values comparable to the amorphous solid despite similar and highly strong bonding across the full unit cell.
-Together with simulations, our results provide evidence that the rock-salt layers in the single-crystal sulfide RP phases lead to ultralow phonon velocities, ultrashort phonon mean free paths, and strong localization within rock-salt layers, leading to ultralow, glass-like thermal conductivity.
+Together with simulations, our results provide evidence that the rock-salt layers in the single crystal RP phases lead to ultralow phonon velocities, ultrashort phonon mean free paths, and strong localization within rock-salt layers, leading to ultralow, glass-like thermal conductivity.
 Our study provides a detailed overview of the mechanisms needed to achieve ultralow thermal conductivity in a non-vdW, strongly bonded, layered material.